vlandham/captain_z/out/captain_z.md

 Now we find Captain Z in the same spot in the story as where we started.
 Though now we know a great deal more about the where's and the whys of what she is doing.

-Captain Spears and his men are rowing fast to reach the island and start the search for the thief pirate.
+Captain Spears and his men are rowing fast to reach the island and start the search for the pirate theif.

-Captain Z is well on her way to finding out what secrets castle island really hold.
+Captain Z is well on her way to finding out what secrets Castle Island really hold.

 And now there is this mysterious note with its mysterious letters.
-It was belonging to Captain Spears.
-Now it is the pocket of Captain Zephyr.
-But as to what it says or who it's from, that we have no idea.
+It belonged to Captain Spears.
+Now it is in the pocket of Captain Zephyr.
+But as to what it says, or who it's from, we have no idea.

-Will captain spears find our hero, captain z?
+Will Captain Spears find our hero, Captain Z?

-Will she find the treasure and escape somehow?
+Will Captain Z find the treasure and escape?

 I don't know.
 All we can do is keep reading, and hope against hope that everything will turn out alright.

 #

-Captain Z was halfway up the monster of a hill by the time dawn started to break in the East.
+Captain Z was halfway up the giant of a hill by the time dawn started to break in the East.
 She was on the wrong side of the cliffs to see the water or the sun rising up from them, but a pink light started to glow around the cliffs.

 Day light would make finding the treasure easier.
 It would make Captain Spears's job of finding her easier too.
 Captain Z pressed onward and upward.